Written by 9:09 am Blog, Buyers

 How A Home Inspection Helps Buyers Evaluate A House

-You’ve found the home of your dreams and you’re ready to make an offer on it – congratulations!
-After celebrating the moment, it’s important to prepare for the work needed to complete the purchase.
+You’ve officially found the home of your dreams and you’re ready to make an offer on it – congratulations!
+A lot of effort has gone into this moment.
+But after celebrating the moment, it’s important to prepare for the work needed to complete the purchase.
 This includes completing any inspections on your possible future home.

 A basic home inspection provides a general overview of the condition of a house, especially its key components such as household appliances and systems.
-This basic inspection of a house might reveal red flags.
-In these cases, you’ll want to schedule additional tests and get a deeper look into a house before making a final offer on it.
+While the basic inspection may not seem it, it is a crucial part of the home buying process.
+These inspections can help save thousands of dollars in the long run.
+They can reveal red flags that you may not have seen otherwise.
+In the case that something is found, you’ll want to schedule additional tests and get a deeper look into a house before making a final offer on it.

-To ensure that an inspection is thorough and helpful, you will want to work with your real estate agent as you determine what needs to be evaluated.
+To ensure that an inspection is thorough and helpful, you will want to work with your Howard Hanna Real Estate Agent as you determine what needs to be evaluated.
 Then, as needed, you can follow up on these potential results:

 Furnace Inspections and Repairs